aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 ```
 #### 2. Importing the external tables into Athena

 The groovy script 'executescript.py' connects to Athena and executes the Hive script generated above.
-Please ensure you update the access key and specify a S3 bucket as 's3_staging_dir' in the script.
+Please ensure you update the access key id, secret access key and specify a S3 bucket as 's3_staging_dir' in the script.
 ```
 EMR $> groovy executescript.gvy <<target database in Athena>> <<Hive script file>>
 ```